 But it’s equally important to produce intimate and low-fi videos that show your personality and create a connection with your audience.

 Start with the video equipment you already have in the space you already have.

 Only have a phone?

-Many of the above examples of industrial video marketing above can be done successfully with just a cellphone camera.
+Many of the above examples of industrial video content marketing above can be done successfully with just a cellphone camera.

-Ready to jump into video but need some content marketing ideas to get started?
+Ready to jump into industrial video but need some content marketing ideas to get started?
 Check out 5 easy blog posts that you can copy & paste to kick start your content marketing.